runtime/rc-react-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Run in separate terminal from the react app.\
+Runs the json server for local db for use in development mode.\
+GET or POST [http://localhost:3001/Estimates](http://localhost:3000) to test the API

+local db for testing is named db.json

 ### `npm test`

 Launches the test runner in the interactive watch mode.\